Pumpapa/minimalmagic/content/TRS/MemoryManagement.md

 Note that *'directly accessible objects'* includes objects in (referenced by) global variables, but also those in local variables stored in stack frames and possibly other places.

-We will discuss several issues
+We will discuss several issues.

 ## Identify global objects (*global mark step*)
-Can global objects be identified by garbage collector code that is unaware if the logic of the user program?
-In general this is impossible.
-The garbage collector is activated when a new node is to be created and no memory is available, but other than that, no information about the process state is available.
+Can global objects be identified by garbage collector code that is unaware of the logic of the user program?
+In general, this is impossible.
+The garbage collector is activated when a new node is to be created, and no memory is available, but other than that, no information about the process state is available.

 * Which global variables contain (a reference to) objects?
 * How is the stack structured in which local variables can be found?
 * Which CPU registers contain such references?
 * How are other intermediate results stored?

-Approaches to solve this can be readily imagined.
+Approaches to solving this can be readily imagined.

 ### Compilers, Libraries
-If the compiler being used is aware of memory management and garbage collection, it can handle access to objects (for instance based on type information) in a special manner.
+If the compiler being used is aware of memory management and garbage collection, it can handle access to objects (for instance, based on type information) in a special manner.

 All object creation and access are compiled with additional code using a  library to implement memory management and safeguard consistency.

-This situation is most appropriate in languages which include memory management such as the **go** programming language.
-This situation may introduce some space and time overhead, but is generally regarded as the most efficient approach.
+This situation is most appropriate in languages that include memory management, such as the **go** programming language.
+This situation may introduce some space and time overhead but is generally regarded as the most efficient approach.
 However, it is only suitable in specific cases.

 Using this approach doesn't say how memory management is technically implemented.
 It can be based on reference counting or on any of the methods discussed below.